ethangreen-dev/lovely-injector/README.md

 Patch files are loaded from mod directories inside of the mod folder (`MOD_DIR`).
 Lovely will load any patch files present within `MOD_DIR/ModName/lovely/` or load a single patch from `MOD_DIR/ModName/lovely.toml`.
 If multiple patches are loaded they will be injected into the game in the order in which they are found.

 Paths defined within the patch are rooted by the mod's directory.
-For example, `core/deck.lua` is resolved to `MOD_DIR/Steamodded/core/deck.lua`.
+For example, `core/deck.lua` resolves to `MOD_DIR/ModName/core/deck.lua`.

 ### Patch targets